Chapter

 Throughout the second period, my aggressive fantasies ran rampant, especially toward Eelco, but so little attention was paid to that that it kept building up.
 I was very suspicious.
 I couldn’t express it, because this part of me was totally ignored, and this caused my head to almost explode at my second evaluation.
 On the outside, however, I behaved nicely.
 And just at this moment Eelco told me that I desperately want to feel real contact, and my aggressive fantasies are destroying this contact.
 I went home surprised, I had not heard this before, and before I got home something strange started to happen in me.
 I felt myself weakening… Instead of the fantasies, Eelco came into my head who I kept hearing saying: “your aggressive fantasies are destroying intimate contact!”
 And intimate contact was precisely my greatest desire at that moment.
 My aggression started to subside, I felt the enormously increased forces slowly move downwards in my body.
 I tried to fight it, but I just couldn’t, because Eelco was there, in my head.
 I thought it was terrible.
 I felt weaker and weaker and felt my sexual identity changing, against my will.
 Because in my aggression I could identify with men, but now that I was obviously letting go of my aggression, out of survival, it seemed as if I was becoming more and more feminine.
 I was totally confused and made many contributions in the therapy sessions about my sexuality and how my parents reacted to me at home when I was angry.
 I also mentioned that my father could get aggressive towards me, to which Eelco said something like, “He was a bit clumsy!”
 At that moment I was also afraid that my for me very valuable ability to get excited by women would disappear more and more because of the therapy, on which Eelco said: “Women can get very angry too!” on which I felt that I wasn’t safe anywhere anymore and became even more confused.
 I no longer had the feeling that I had any control over others, the fear increased, and the compulsion slowly returned.
 Was I going to feel the same as I did before I started the therapies…?
 This frightened me so much that I scraped together all my fighting spirit in my body and tried to push it up as hard as I could.
 I blew myself up terribly, but I couldn’t manage to fantasize aggressively.
 I was raging!!!
 But I didn’t feel this rage in my head anymore, but instead through my whole body.
 But didn’t know what to do with it.
 My head was completely filled with aggression, but it was not the usual boundless rage, no, it was controlled aggression.
 And then all of a sudden the therapists at the therapy session said, “Now you are allowed to be angry!
 Then I became even more furious inside, because they had completely fooled me, by totally ignoring my anger in the past period and not affirming it at all.
 If I would express my anger now, I would be judged by the therapists whether I did right, I thought!
 I could get a reaction, and that was exactly what I was afraid of.
 Because it would have no effect, they would not take me seriously, because it felt as if THEY were controlling me, as if they were playing with me, like predators with their prey.
 I felt like a figurative plaything!!!
 I didn’t want to be angry anymore and kept everything inside.
 Eelco said at that moment that I was dangerous!
 Several times he urged me to share what I felt, but I refused.

 But the longer I kept my anger inside and the more that happened in therapy, the more weird feelings I started to have.
 It was then summer 2005, and my sister had set up the tent in the garden, to sleep in it, just for fun.
 I would also sleep in the tent, just for fun.
 It was more fun for a time than lying in your bed.
 And that night, among others, I had delusional thoughts.
 I had the delusion that I had a woman’s body again, very overwhelming, and I was convinced that I had to undergo the sex change operation, then I would surely feel better.
 It even turned me on when I thought about that.
 And when I brought this up in therapy, I cried a lot again and Eelco said that I was becoming almost psychotic, but apparently he was still hopeful that I would be able to cope.
 I had fears of merging (as if I was merging with some of my “internal objects” that I had previously tried to keep at bay with my rage, (I don’t know the proper English term for it, maybe ‘fusion’ anxiety)), and he also said that he wanted to make clear the difference between my sister Lauren and me, that we were two different people, and that I shouldn’t have slept in the tent with her.
 As if it was fucking my fault that I had these fears!
 Besides, to my mind it wasn’t my sister I was merging with in my head, it was my mother as well!
 I had to be like her according to the therapists supposedly.
 I also had homosexual feelings that I didn’t want, because at the same time I didn’t find men interesting at all.
 I had the feeling I was forced to be gay, and female, by those therapists.
 I still tried to trust the therapy: if I continued it would automatically get better, because quitting was not an option: then everyone would be on my back saying it was unwise.
 In my third evaluation I described what was happening in a very adaptive way, and I wrote about what I thought Eelco wanted to hear: that I can admit those feminine and homosexual feelings more and more (although I did not want to, and it felt as if the therapists were responsible for this).
 But I also described that I felt very bad and that I suffered a lot from anxiety and compulsion.
 But I didn’t get any support for my feelings.
 I felt so worthless and the only thing Eelco de Smet said was, “The compulsions have increased, but those are immature mechanisms!”
 He also said, “The idea is for you to start doing lots of things, otherwise you’ll still be here next year!”
 I felt abused and I didn’t dare say it, that’s how incredibly powerful those therapists felt.
 “You making us up to be very powerful,” they sometimes said, but I couldn’t help it, it was just in my ‘blueprint’, my system.
 I felt they were trying to push me to express my anger.
 Eelco said, “You’re not afraid of being controlled now anymore!”
 In other words, what’s stopping you from expressing your anger….
 On the one hand, I now looked down on them in dismay, on the other hand, I still had hope.
 So I went on.
 I was really overflowing with anger, but I was also very much in touch with the reaction that followed each time.
 As a result, at one point in the group session I described how my father used to repeatedly hit me in the face and shake me furiously, when I was angry.
 This was incredibly brave, but all Eelco said was, “Did it ever happen?” to which I thought he thought I was trying to escape therapy by saying that.
 The pressure was so great for me, that I lost my own feelings, and could only express myself destructively to the therapists, or very adjusted.
 And that sweet adaptive behavior was very much rewarded and seen each time, but it did not feel as if it was me.
 So I remembered that at that time I sometimes felt I was doing everything on autopilot.
 And meanwhile I felt alienated from what I was saying and doing, a kind of depersonalization.
-I felt so much hatred, but couldn’t listen to it, because then I wouldn’t survive for my feelings.
+I felt so much hatred, but couldn’t listen to it, because then I wouldn’t survive, I felt.
 I was torn apart!!!
 I splitted internally.
 And every time I tried to bring out my anger, it was always in a clumsy way, and I felt I was being controlled again, which made me cry a lot (“the crying will remain for a while”, Eelco once said), so that piece of power disappeared from my head forever.
 And they controlled (and manipulate) me very cleverly: Eelco told me again and again that I wanted nothing more than intimate contact and I had to think of the moment I spoke to him at the second evaluation, when he told me that my aggressive fantasies were destroying intimate contact.
 Then I had to cry a lot, because I had just such a need for intimate contact, and it made me feel further controlled again.
 Eelco then interpreted my grief as if I was mourning for what had not been present in my family, but in my head a completely different story was playing: I was crying because I felt belittled again!
 But I didn’t have the strength to express it.

 One time I thought back to what Anke had once said.
 Someone in the clinic had been very angry.
 And Anke understood that well, and saw it in perspective.
 She said: “Sometimes damaged people test whether they can still express their anger in contact with the therapists!”
 Once when Eelco asked why I had been angry during that tumultuous time, I said, “It was like a test!”
 Eelco had absolutely no understanding for this, and he came back with the usual line that I wanted intimate contact so badly.